wxMaxima-developers/wxmaxima/info/wxmaxima.gl.md

 in fact without using the command line at all.
-One advantage of this approach is that the developing work that was invested into the command-line program can be shared by many programs: The same CD-burner command-line program can be used as a “send-to-CD”-plug-in for a file manager application, for the “burn to CD” function of a music player and as the CD writer for a DVD backup tool.
+One advantage of this approach is that the developing work that was invested into the command-line program can be shared by many programs: The same CD-burner command-line program can be used as a âsend-to-CDâ-plug-in for a file manager application, for the âburn to CDâ function of a music player and as the CD writer for a DVD backup tool.
 Another advantage is that splitting one big task into smaller parts allows the developers to provide several user interfaces for the same program.